Project Overview

 Technical Features

-- Distributed Architecture: A modular Publish–Subscribe system using OSC (Open Sound Control) via UDP to ensure low-latency communication between the data fetcher, visualizer, and sound engine.
+• Distributed Architecture: A modular Publish–Subscribe system using OSC (Open Sound Control) via UDP for low-latency communication between distinct processes.

-- Algorithmic Mapping: Complex translation logic that maps text metadata (e.g., article title length) to sonic parameters (e.g., fundamental frequency) and visual coordinates.
+• Algorithmic Mapping: Complex translation logic mapping text metadata (e.g., article title length) to microtonal frequencies and visual coordinates.

-- Custom Sound Engine: A sample-free, generative synthesis engine built in SuperCollider featuring microtonal frequency scaling and dynamic reverb tails based on edit magnitude.
+• High-End Audio Engine: A sample-free, generative synthesis engine built in SuperCollider, featuring dynamic reverb tails based on edit magnitude.

 Tech Stack